COMM 1000. Foundations of Human Communication, Culture and Society. 3 cr. hrs.

 Surveys the historical, economic and cultural development of the mass media in America.
 Introduces the theoretic approaches utilized to understand the media's role in society.

-Introduces students to the systematic process of asking and answering questions associated with communication inquiry.
-Various quantitative and qualitative methodologies will be explored which will enable students to design, conduct, interpret and evaluate research more critically.
-Prereq: CMST 1000 or COMM 1200 and Soph. stndg.
+Introduction to the systematic process of asking and answering questions associated with communication inquiry.
+Various quantitative and qualitative methodologies are explored which enable students to design, conduct, interpret and evaluate research more critically.
+Prereq: COMM 1000 or COMM 1200; and Soph. stndg.

 COMM 3800.
 Media Law.
 3 cr. hrs.